 Download diagnostic data

-Download a compressed tarball that contains diagnostic information about the OpsCenter daemon and all the nodes in a specific cluster.
-Examine the diagnostic data and provide the diagnostic tarball to DataStax Support to facilitate resolving any issues.
+You can download a compressed tarball that contains diagnostic information about the OpsCenter daemon and all the nodes in a specific cluster.

 -